br0kenpixel/fedora-qemu-gpu-passthrough/WINDOWS_SETUP.md

 Since I'm working with Windows 10, I'll select the `w10` version.
 Click `Next` after selecting your driver.

 You should now see your virtual drive show up.
 Continue will the installation as you normally would.
+#### Installing the VirtIO drivers on Windows
+After you have successfully installed Windows and you're on the desktop, open up File Explorer and open the CD drive with the VirtIO drivers.

 #### Done, continue with the [next part](KERNEL_SETUP.md)!